wds4/DCoSL/README.md

 ## Everything can be broken down into simple lists

 In mathematical terms, a simple list is an unordered set.
 Any given `item` either is or is not on any given list (an element of that set).
 Simple refers to the fact that there are no bells and whistles, like division of items into subsets, special properties for items of the list, etc. A list with bells and whistles like sets or properties is referred to as a `complex list`.
-Of note, a complex list can be constructed out of a simple list through the use of additional 'auxiliary' lists, like a list of properties or a list of subsets.
+Of note, a complex list can be constructed out of a simple list through the use of additional 'auxiliary' lists, like a list of associated properties or a list of associated subsets.

 Consider the following examples of simple lists:
 <li>a list of nostr relays</li>